level-level/Clarkson-Theme/core/docs/custom-objects.md

 title: Documentation
 type: core
 ---
+# Custom objects

+## Autoloader
+Clarkson Core autoloads all registered Custom Post Types and Taxonomies from the `wordpress-objects` directory within your active theme.

+Clarkon Core is _Child Theme_ compatible.
+So when your have a `post.php` in both your parent theme as your child theme, then the child theme class gets loaded instead of the parent one. 🎉

+_You can create a Mother class which the Post class Extends from, but you should load this class by manually._

-## Register your Custom Post Types
+## Custom Post Types
 It's possible to extend the Clarkson Object to your own Custom Post Type by creating classes that represent the Custom Post Types.

-1\.
+**1\.
+Register your CPT**
 Just register your CPT like you always do via:

 ~~~
 <?php register_post_type( 'll-company', $args );
 ~~~

+**2\.
+Add your custom class**
-Add a custom WordPress object class to the `wordpress-objects` directory via `ll_company.php`:
+Add a custom WordPress object class to the `wordpress-objects` directory within your current active theme via `clarkson-theme/wordpress-objects/ll-company.php`:

 ~~~
 class ll_company extends Clarkson_Post {